 •Create visual concepts and mock-ups of early idea creation.

-•Act as a central point for information related to 3D modeling and real-time rendering limitation for a virtual stereo 3D environment.
+•Act as a central point for information related to 3D modeling and real-time rendering limitations for a virtual stereo 3D environment.

 •Work with sales and PR offsite, at conventions or client companies, fielding questions and demonstrating zSpace's capabilities.